BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Boise State's games this year have hit the over on two of five set point totals (40%).

-- When Boise State scores more than 19.4 points, it is 3-2 against the spread and 2-3 overall.
+- Boise State is 3-2 against the spread and 2-3 overall in games when it scores more than 19.4 points.

-- In games that Boise State churns out more than 379 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Boise State piles up more than 379 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Broncos have turned the ball over eight times, two fewer times than the Cougars have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.